-Barlyk Mendygaziyev’s human rights and opposition activities have led to new political persecution against him and his family, as well as a raid on the KSS firm.
+Barlyk Mendygaziyev’s human rights and opposition activities triggered a raid on KSS, as well as new political persecution of Barlyk and his family on charges of “tax evasion” and “participation in a criminal group”.
 The National Security Committee (NSC) is behind these actions.

 4. NSC TAKES UP THE CASE: THREATS FROM MASSIMOV DEMANDING HUMAN RIGHTS ACTIVITIES BE STOPPED

 Since 2020, Barlyk Mendygaziyev has been involved in international campaigns for the Global Magnitsky Act against the Nazarbayev family, in particular his son-in-law Timur Kulibayev (for large-scale corruption in the oil and gas and financial sectors), and against Karim Massimov, head of the NSC (for gross human rights violations – political killing, torture).